build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 ---
-title: "How to design and implement an effective incident response strategy"
+title: "How To Design and Implement an Effective Incident Response Strategy for Businesses"
 description: "In this blog, we will go through the key steps in designing and implementing an incident management strategy covering the 4 steps of incident response as defined by NIST, namely 1/preparation, 2/detection and analysis, 3/containment & recovery, and 4/correction of errors & continuous improvement."
 tags:
     - foundational